 Jennifer is the communications officer at HCF.
 She is responsible for all communications from HCF, including traditional media, social media, the website, and all other electronic and print communications.
 Before joining HCF in 2006, Jennifer was the manager of media relations and corporate creative design at Truman Medical Centers and worked in collegiate athletics at the Western Athletic Conference and the University of Kansas.

 Rick is chief financial officer of HCF.
 Rick’s background includes senior positions in both the private and not-for-profit sectors.
-Rick served 17-years in executive financial positions for two Fortune 500 companies in the pharmaceutical and home health care industries.
-Prior to HCF, Rick’s not-for-profit career began in 1997 where he was the Kansas City Managing Director of a national Harvard University initiative aimed at developing inner-city entrepreneurship.
-He also founded and managed a small CPA firm for ten-years as well as served as a full-time professor in accounting and entrepreneurship at Missouri Western State University.
+Rick served 17 years in executive financial positions for two Fortune 500 companies in the pharmaceutical and home health care industries.
+Prior to HCF, Rick’s not-for-profit career began in 1997 where he was the Kansas City managing director of a national Harvard University initiative aimed at developing inner-city entrepreneurship.
+He also founded and managed a small CPA firm for 10 years as well as served as a full-time professor in accounting and entrepreneurship at Missouri Western State University.